Grays Harbor

-Grays Harbor is an estuarine bay located 45 mi north of the mouth of the Columbia River, on the southwest Pacific coast of Washington state, in the United States of America.
+Grays Harbor is an estuarine bay located 45 mi north of the mouth of the Columbia River, on the southwest Pacific coast of Washington state, in the United States.
 It is a ria, which formed at the end of the last ice age, when sea levels flooded the Chehalis River.
 The bay is 17 mi long and 12 mi wide.
 The Chehalis River flows into its eastern end, where the city of Aberdeen stands at that river's mouth, on its north bank, with the somewhat smaller city of Hoquiam immediately to its northwest, along the bayshore.
-Besides the Chehalis, many lesser rivers and streams flow into Grays Harbor, such as Hoquiam River and Humptulips River.
+Besides the Chehalis, many lesser rivers and streams flow into Grays Harbor, such as the Hoquiam River and Humptulips River.
 A pair of low peninsulas separate it from the Pacific Ocean, except for an opening about two miles (3 km) in width.
 The northern peninsula, which is largely covered by the community of Ocean Shores, ends in Point Brown.
 Facing that across the bay-mouth is Point Chehalis, at the end of the southern peninsula upon which stands the town of Westport.

-Grays Harbor is named after Captain Robert Gray who discovered and entered it on May 7, 1792 in the course of his fur-trading voyages along the north Pacific coast of North America.
+Grays Harbor is named after Captain Robert Gray, who entered it on May 7, 1792, in the course of his fur-trading voyages along the north Pacific coast of North America.
 Gray named the bay Bullfinch Harbor, but it was afterward named Gray's Harbor by Captain George Vancouver, whose contemporaneous explorations of the region—the ships of the two captains had met at sea, only days earlier—were well publicised at the time, while Gray's voyages were not.
 Gray's Harbor was the name that stuck (the apostrophe was omitted under US Board on Geographic Names guidelines).
-A few days later, on May 11 Gray found a navigable channel into the estuary of the Columbia River, and sailed into it, the first white man known to have done so.
+A few days later, on May 11, Gray found a navigable channel into the estuary of the Columbia River, and sailed into it, the first white man known to have done so.

 Settlement of the area began in the early 1870s and was largely dependent on the lumber industry.
 As the forests of the eastern United States depleted, many loggers from the East and the Midwest migrated to the Grays Harbor area, as well as many Scandinavians and Finns from Europe.

 Grays Harbor National Wildlife Refuge is located on 1500 acre of intertidal mudflats, salt marsh, and uplands around Hoquiam.

 The Daily Washingtonian was a daily newspaper in Grays Harbor founded by Otis M. Moore.